aquarium-protocols/weisslab/doc/cloning_the_Aquarium_way.md

 Common Task Routines
 ---
 Assume a task prototype has the name of Awesome Task (such as Gateway Cloning).
 To enter new tasks and track all existing tasks progress and information, go to Tasks > Awesome Tasks.
-You can click the button New Awesome Task to enter inputs for new tasks: you can enter anything that helps you recognize in the Name field, leave the Status as waiting by default, enter the rest of inputs by either using the selection UI by clicking the button besides the input box or directly enter the inputs referring to the input requirements of each specific task documentation in the following sections.
-If an argument input has "+", "-" buttons, it means the argument takes an array of inputs, if the input has two "+", "-" button, it means the argument takes an array of array inputs.
+You can click the button New Awesome Task to enter inputs for new tasks: you can enter anything that helps you recognize in the Name field, leave the Status as waiting by default, enter the rest of input arguments by either using the selection UI by clicking the button besides the input box or directly enter the inputs referring to the input requirements of each specific task documentation in the following sections.
+If an argument has "+", "-" buttons, it means the argument takes an array of inputs, if an argument has two "+", "-" button, it means the argument takes an array of array inputs.
 You can also click the status bar such as waiting, ready, canceled, etc to track all your tasks.
 You can use search bar to filter out your tasks of interest by typing user name or tasks name.
 It starts with your user name as default.

 To actually carry out the Awesome Task for real in the wetlab, in most cases (except for Sequencing Verification) you need to schedule the metacol/protocols corresponding to this Awesome Task.
 Noting that it only needs to be started once to execute all the Awesome Tasks that are waiting or ready, so the best practice is to start this regularly every day at a determined time so users can enter their tasks before that time.
 To start the metacol/protocols, go to Protocols > Under Version Control, find the Github repo tree, click workflows/metacol, then click the file named awesome_task.oy, leave the debug_mode empty, assign to a group that is going to experimentally perform all the protocols, normally choose technicians, then click Launch!
 All the protocols will then be subsequently scheduled and can be accessed from Protocols > Pending Jobs.